 The Branch will take all steps to ensure its Constitution is in conformity with the SLSQ constitution at least to the extent set out in Rule 11.1 and in respect of those matters set out in Rule 11.1 shall ensure this Constitution is amended in conformity with future amendments made to the SLSQ constitution, subject to the Act.

 The Branch shall provide to SLSQ a copy of its Constitution and all amendments to this document.
 The Branch acknowledges and agrees that SLSQ has power to veto any provision in this Constitution which, in SLSQ’s opinion, is contrary to the objects of SLSQ.

+Section 5 of the SLSA regulations is incorporated into this Constitution and applies as if part of this Constitution.

 MEMBERS